the-curve-consulting/tui.calendar/CONTRIBUTING.md

 - Make a pull request

 ### Development environment
-- Prepare your machine node and it's packages installed.
+- Prepare your machine node and it's packages installed
+    - Use a node version manager tool such as [`nodenv`](https://github.com/ekalinin/nodeenv) or [`nvm`](https://github.com/nvm-sh/nvm)
+    - The project maintains a `.nvmrc` with the correct Node version to use on development.
+E.g: Run `nvm use` to select.
 - Checkout our repository
 - Install dependencies by `npm install`
 - Start webpack-dev-server by `npm run serve`